The Lost Writings

 So, you want to leave me?
 Well, one decision is as good as another.
 Where will you go?
 Where is away-from-me?
 On the moon?
 Not even that is far enough, and you’ll never get there.
 So why the fuss?
 Wouldn’t you rather sit down in a corner somewhere, and be quiet?
 Wouldn’t that be an improvement?
 A warm, dark corner?
 Aren’t you listening?
 You’re feeling for the door.
 Well, where is it?
 So far as I remember, this room doesn’t have one.
 At the time this was built, no one had imagined such earth-shattering plans as yours.
 Well, no matter, a thought like yours won’t get lost, we will discuss it over dinner, and our laughter will be your reward.

-Unearthed by the master Kafka biographer and scholar Reiner Stach and translated by the peerless Michael Hofmann, this small collection comes as a prize and a joy.
-Some stories are several pages long; some run about a page; a handful are only a few lines long.
-Of the seventy-four pieces gathered here, the sixty-one texts gathered in Part One have been lost to English until now, and all are marvels.
+Selected by the preeminent Kafka biographer and scholar Reiner Stach and newly translated by the peerless Michael Hofmann, the seventy-four pieces gathered here have been lost to sight for decades and two of them have never been translated into English before.
+Some stories are several pages long; some run about a page; a handful are only a few lines long: all are marvels.
 Even the most fragmentary texts are revelations.
-These pieces are drawn from two large volumes of the S. Fischer Verlag edition Nachgelassene Schriften und Fragmente (totaling some 1100 pages).
+These pieces were drawn from two large volumes of the S. Fischer Verlag edition Nachgelassene Schriften und Fragmente (totaling some 1100 pages).